bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 result expressions exist only in source code like left and right parts of sentences.
 The reason for this is that there were variables.
 Pattern expression is template describing multiple object expressions.
-Result expression is template from which active expression is builded.
+Result expression is template from which active expression is built.

 > *Translation to English of this hunk of this paper is prepared by*
 > **Anastasia Dudkina <anastasia.vlad2014@yandex.ru>** _at 2018-02-08_